dissoupov/go-makefile/README.md

 ├── .project
 │   ├── yaml.sh             # yaml parser
 │   ├── config_var.sh       # extract yaml config variable
-│   └── go-project.mk       # include into your Makefile
+│   └── go-project.mk       # include into your Makefile using $GOPATH
+│   └── gomod-project.mk    # include into your Makefile using go mod
 ├── .VERSION                # version of your project ├── config.yml              # config
 └── Makefile                # Makefile